 Significant changes in accounting policies are applied retrospectively and prior period financial statements are restated.
-The Company has prepared its financial statements for the period ended 31 December 2020, consistent with the accounting policies valid on 31 December 2019, except for the significant estimates and assumptions used for the effects of COVID-19.
+The Company has prepared its financial statements for the period ended 31 December 2021, consistent with the accounting policies valid on 31 December 2020.

 2.2 Critical Accounting Judgements and Estimates